gigapet-eating-log/Gigapet-UI-Jarred/readme.md

 HTML, CSS, JavaScript

-Skeleton: A CSS boilerplate that gets your website started but leaves room for any customiation you would ever desire.
+Skeleton: A CSS boilerplate that gets your website started but leaves room for any customization you could ever desire.

 UnDraw: A wonderful collection of customizable open-source illustrations.